LincaMarius/ISAP-1_Control_Unit/README.md

 -	PM = T3
 -	LI = T3

-The + sign signifies the logical OR operation.

-The sign * stands for the logical AND operation.

 ### Adding the LDA instruction
 We add the LDA instruction that has the following boolean equations for the signals that are active when this instruction is executed:
 -	EP = T1